Frequently Asked Questions

 Les camps spécialisés sont seulement offerts à Casselman pour les enfants âgés de 6 à 12 ans.
 Il y a un thème chaque semaine ou est-ce que toutes les activités sont axées sur ce thème.
 Les activités offertes durant ces camps sont avancées, supérieures et formidables.
 Il y a habituellement une deuxième sortie durant la semaine.

-Specialized camps are only offered in Casselman for children aged 6 to 12.
-There is a theme each week where all activities are centered around that theme.
-The activities offered during these camps are advanced, superior and great.
-There is usually a second outing during the week.
+Specialized camps are offered exclusively in Casselman for children aged 7 to 12.
+Each week features a specific theme around which all activities are organized.
+The activities are more advanced, enriching, and engaging.
+In addition, a second outing is usually scheduled during the week.

 5 day week